- Camping in Delaware – Photo via Wikipedia Creative Commons

 Spring is rather rainy.
 Summers tend to be hot and humid, reaching temperatures of 80-90 degrees.
 The coast is always 10 degrees cooler with the breezes of the ocean, however.
 Fall experiences the nicest temperatures, averaging in the 70s.

-A word of caution, the state isn’t impervious to severe weather.
 Winter and spring nor-easters can bring snow and cause coastal flooding.
 Thunderstorms are ever-present in the spring and summer.
 Tropical systems include high winds, coastal flooding, and heavy rainfall in the autumn.

 With its four seasons, Delaware has much to offer in the way of sight-seeing and activities for RVers.
 Summers are the peak season for tourism, especially at the beaches where fun in the sun is where it’s at.
 Late spring and fall are the best times to beat the crowds, book some great deals on accommodations, and experience brilliant seasonal colors.

 Whether it’s spring wildflowers blooming in manicured gardens or bright red and gold fall leaves fluttering in trees lined up along backroads, there are plenty of opportunities for great photos.
 Albeit the slowest tourist season, there are plenty of festivities to partake in during the winter months.
 Camping in Delaware is available all year; RV parks are open year-round!